Rhonda Belle Martin: Death row and execution

 Because Martin had a heart condition, prison officials usually withheld information from her regarding her scheduled execution dates until the dates were very near.
-The day before her execution, Martin had a clemency hearing that lasted for two hours, during which her defense attorney unsuccessfully attempted to stop the execution on the grounds of Martin's sanity not having been adequately tested.
+The day before her execution, Martin had a clemency hearing that lasted for two hours, during which her defense attorney unsuccessfully attempted to stop the execution on the grounds that Martin's sanity had not been adequately tested.

 Martin was housed in the Jefferson County jail until late May 1957; as her execution was set for May 31, she was transferred to Kilby Prison, where Alabama's electric chair was located.
 When that execution date was postponed, she was sent to the Julia Tutwiler Prison for Women.
 Eight days before her execution, Martin gave an interview in which she said, "Well, you've never seen anybody who was ready to sit down in the electric chair.
 But if that's what it's got to be, that's what it will be."
-She was housed at the Julia Tutweiler Prison until approximately four hours before her execution, when she was sent back to Kilby Prison.
+She was housed at the Julia Tutweiler Prison until approximately four hours before her execution when she was sent back to Kilby Prison.
 Seven hours prior to her execution, Martin had a last meal consisting of a hamburger, mashed potatoes, cinnamon rolls, and coffee.